 One such value was performance of proof-checking.
-L4 noted, for example, that they sometimes take into consideration the performance penalty of using high-powered search tactics like omega and aesop.
-Performance can be difficult to gauge accurately: for example, L8 said that they assumed term-based proofs should always be faster than their tactic-based counterparts, but were informed by Lean developers that this was not necessarily the case, though L8 was not sure exactly why.
+L4 noted, for example, that they sometimes take into consideration the performance penalty of using high-powered search tactics like omega and aesop [27].
+Performance can be difficult to gauge accurately: for example, L8 said they assumed term-based proofs should always be faster than their tactic-based counterparts, but were informed by Lean developers that this was not necessarily the case, though L8 was not sure exactly why.

 Proof writers may also care not just about how the proof script behaves but also the characteristics of the underlying proof term.
-C14, for example, was working with homotopy type theory, where 922 the path of equalities between terms matters, not just the fact that the terms are equal.
-For this 923 reason, C14 said, they preferred to avoid tactics like rewrite, which sometimes produced a path of 924 equalities that solved the goal but made the proof term difficult to work with in later proofs.
-925
+C14, for example, was working with homotopy type theory, where the path of equalities between terms matters, not just the fact that the terms are equal.
+For this reason, C14 said, they preferred to avoid tactics like rewrite, which sometimes produced a path of equalities that solved the goal but made the proof term difficult to work with in later proofs.

-Discussion 9
+9 Discussion

-We now distill our study findings into some high-level takeaways about patterns of proof assistant 928 usage.
-For each observation (OBS), we provide one or more recommendations (REC) for future 929 directions of proof assistant improvement.
-930
+We now distill our study findings into some high-level takeaways about patterns of proof assistant usage.
+For each observation (OBS), we provide one or more recommendations (REC) for future directions of proof assistant improvement.

-OBS1: Proof states inform more than just the next step: proof writers interpret the state within the 932 broader context of their proof effort and leverage it to direct iteration.
-933
+OBS1: Proof states inform more than just the next step: proof writers interpret the state within the broader context of their proof effort and leverage it to direct iteration.

-934 Prior to this study, we might have said that proof writers interact with proof assistants by writing a proof step, seeing the updated proof state, and using that state to determine the next step.
-935 Certainly this is part of the picture, but not the whole picture.
-936
+Prior to this study, we might have said that proof writers interact with proof assistants by writing a proof step, seeing the updated proof state, and using that state to determine the next step.
+Certainly this is part of the picture, but not the whole picture.

-We saw in §5 the iterative nature of proof writing.
-Proof writers may look at a proof state and realize that, rather than continue to make local, linear progress, they should redirect their attention 938 939 elsewhere.
+We saw in §5 the iterative, non-linear nature of proof writing.
+Proof writers may look at a proof state and realize that, rather than continue to make local, linear progress, they should redirect their attention elsewhere.
 They may realize, for example, that the goal is unsolvable, so they need to revise their specification, or that it should be solved elsewhere, so they should extract a lemma.
-When they are 940 ready to return, they return to their proof to see the (perhaps changed) proof state again.
+When they are ready, they return to their proof to see the (perhaps changed) proof state again.

-These iterative cycles happen so often that it is easy to take them for granted, but they are worthy 942 of a closer look!
-Proof writers and proof assistants work in harmony: the proof writer conducts 943 the process, deciding what to focus on and how, while the proof assistant provides feedback on 944 demand.
-945
+These iterative cycles happen so often that it is easy to take them for granted, but they are worthy of a closer look, since they demand that proof writers actively and effectively decide what to focus on and how to use the proof assistant's feedback.